BackendStack21/fast-gateway/README.md

 Enabling proper caching strategies at gateway level will drastically reduce the latency of your system, as it reduces network round-trips and remote services processing.
 We are talking here about improvements in response times from `X ms` to `~2ms`, as an example.
+> We use the `http-cache-middleware` module to support gateway level caching.
+Read more about it: https://github.com/jkyberneees/http-cache-middleware

 ###  Setting up gateway level cache available for all services
 #### Single node cache (memory):